thaiv28/thaiv28/README.md

 - 🌱 I’m currently interested in **Machine Learning**, specifically Reinforcement Learning and Fairness in ML.

-    Check out one of my recent projects: [SAM Classifier](https://github.com/thaiv28/sam_classifier).
+    Check out one of my recent projects: [SAMurai](https://github.com/thaiv28/SAMurai).
 This is a ML model that classifies government contracts from SAM.gov based on their suitability for a specific company.
 It uses a joint categorical and multinomial Naive Bayes classifier, implemented using Scikit-Learn.
     I use this in conjunction with [SAM API](https://github.com/thaiv28/sam_api) to automatically pull contracts using the API and run them through the model.